The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: Introduction

 (ii) What is the decay mechanism of the $^{6}$H ground state?
-Theoretical estimates show that the $^{6}$H g.s.\ decay is likely to have a sequential $^{6}$H$\rightarrow \, ^5$H(g.s.)+$n\rightarrow \, ^3$H+$3n$ character.
-In such a situation, by studying the $^{6}$H decay, we also gain access to the decay properties of the $^{5}$H ground state.
+Intuitive vision of the situation, also confirmed by the theoretical estimates of this work, tells us that the $^{6}$H g.s.\ decay is likely to have a sequential $^{6}$H$\rightarrow \,^5$H(g.s.)+$n\rightarrow \, ^3$H+$3n$ character.
+Therefore, by studying the $^{6}$H decay, we may also gain access to the decay properties of the $^{5}$H ground state.
 The momentum distributions of the $^{3}$H fragment, measured in our experiment, can be interpreted by assuming an unexpectedly strong ``dineutron'' correlation character of the $^{5}$H ground state decay.
-The sequential $^{6}$H$\rightarrow ^5$H(g.s.)+$n\rightarrow ^3$H+$3n$ decay has never been studied before, and our results highlight the potential of such studies as an important source of information about the intermediate $^{5}$H system.
+The sequential $^{6}$H$\rightarrow ^5$H(g.s.)+$n\rightarrow ^3$H+$3n$ decay has never been studied before, and interpretation of the data required extensive model studies and discussions of this decay mechanism.
+Our results highlight the potential of the sequential $^{6}$H$\rightarrow ^5$H(g.s.)+$n\rightarrow ^3$H+$3n$ decay as an important source of information about the intermediate $^{5}$H system.

+The data of this work obtained in the double $^{4}$He-$^{3}$H coincidences have quite large statistics (among available data only for the $^{9}$Be($\pi^-$,$pd)^6$H reaction \cite{Gurov:2007} statistics is better), and it allows for a good MM energy resolution for the $^{6}$H spectrum and careful treatment of the backgrounds.
+The consistent MM picture was obtained in the triple $^{4}$He-$^{3}$H-$n$ coincidence data, which provide much smaller statistical confidence, but which can be seen as practically background free.
+Thus, the derived from our data detailed information on the low-energy spectrum of $^{6}$H, shed light on the above-mentioned problems.